foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 We do provide some sample `data_configs` here, [predefined_data_configs](../tests/artifacts/predefined_data_configs/).

-### How the user can pass the datasets
+### How users can pass the datasets
 Users can provide single or multiple file paths, folder paths, or [Hugging Face dataset IDs](https://huggingface.co/datasets) through the `data_paths` argument.
-These datasets can be in various supported formats like, JSON, JSONL, Parquet, and Arrow.
-For a more up to date supported format list see [README.md](../README.md#supported-data-formats).
+These datasets can be in various supported formats such as JSON, JSONL, Parquet, and Arrow.
+For a more up-to-date supported format list see [README.md](../README.md#supported-data-formats).
 Additionally, users can pass globbing patterns to specify files or folder paths matching specific regex patterns.

 When passing multiple datasets with differing column structures, users should ensure appropriate handlers are specified to process the datasets correctly.

 The `builder` argument can also be optionally included to provide additional information for dataset loading, this argument is directly passed to [HF `load_dataset` API](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/loading_methods#datasets.load_dataset) as the first argument.

-User can pass builder in `DataSetConfig` to mention the specific loader for the passed `file/folder/pattern`.
+User can pass `builder` in `DataSetConfig` to mention the specific loader for the passed `file/folder/pattern`.
 We support the following,
-- Requested @Abhishek-TAMU to add the supported configuration here.
+- Passing file paths that include a file extension in filename, or specifying a `builder` if file extension is not provided in filename.
+- Passing of folder paths, with our without `builder`.

+Not Supported:
+- Passing file paths that do not include a file extension in filename and do not specify a `builder`.
+- Passing a folder as a wildcard globbing pattern.

 ### How can users specify data handlers.

-Data handlers as explained above are routines which process the dataset using [HF map framework](https://huggingface.co/docs/datasets/en/process#map).
+Data handlers, as explained above, are routines which process the dataset using [HF map framework](https://huggingface.co/docs/datasets/en/process#map).
-All the data handler routines are registered with our data preprocessor as a `k:func` object where `k` is the name (`str`) of the data handler and `func` (`callable`) is the function which is called.
+All data handler routines are registered with our data preprocessor as a `k:func` object where `k` is the name (`str`) of the data handler and `func` (`callable`) is the function which is called.

-In the data config users can request which data handler to apply by requesting the corresponding `name` with which the data handler was registered and specifying the appropriate `arguments`.
-Each data handler takes two types of arguments via `DataHandlerArguments` definition above in the [schema](#what-is-data-config-schema), as shown below.
+In the data config, users can request which data handler to apply by requesting the corresponding `name` with which the data handler was registered and specifying the appropriate `arguments`.
+Each data handler accepts two types of arguments via `DataHandlerArguments` (as defined in the above [schema](#what-is-data-config-schema)), as shown below.

 ```yaml
   DataHandler: